 - The $26/month “business plan” seems like a terrible deal compared to the $30/month Basic Commerce plan.
 It comes with a 3% transaction fee, so if you sell more than $100 of products a month, it is already more expensive.

 The main difference between cheaper and more expensive plans is the detail of the analytics, the availability of features like pop-ups and the eCommerce integration (to process any payments on your site you need the $26/month business plan.

-SquareSpace is based around visually appealing website templates.
+SquareSpace is built for visually appealing website templates.
 Even the in-built analytics are heavily stylised.
-This makes it ideal as a way of creating a professional portfolio.
-However, it offers little to new shop owners.
+That makes it ideal as a way of creating a professional portfolio.
+However, it is less useful for new shop owners.

-Unlike some of the other platforms, it does offer a mobile shop editing app.
+Unlike some of the other platforms, it provides a mobile app for editing your store on the go.
 However, the real value of this feature is debatable.

 Squarespace pages can load slowly – especially when there is a lot of large image files.

 Along with this, one of the biggest issues is that website templates have been designed with very shallow sites in mind.
-There is usually only one level below the main navigation.
-That means your SEO options are more limited.
+There is usually only one level below the main navigation, which means that your SEO options are more limited.